 Greg has also spent the past two decades fine-tuning his energy modeling skills, and his work regularly predicts project operating consumption within 3% to 5% of actual results.
 Notably, Greg produced the energy model for the Wells Fargo Plaza Heat Exchanger project which won an Association of Energy Engineers (AEE) 2013 Energy Project of the Year award based upon its model accuracy in predicting energy savings.

 He counts technical co-authorship of a successful patent application among other professional accomplishments.
 The nature of his experience also is an asset to the Page Sustainability and Commissioning service teams as well as the Engineering service.

 He is a U.S. Army veteran with eight years of military service and a distinguished graduate of the U.S. Army Engineer School.
 Greg has held Master Mechanical and/or Plumbing licenses in 12 states, a Geothermal Drilling License in Nevada and a construction management license in South Carolina.
 He was an inaugural applicant for AEE’s Certified Geothermal Designer designation and holds certificate #3.
-Greg has been active in ASHRAE, an industry association, for years and has served several roles including that of Treasurer and Vice President of the Houston chapter.
+Greg has been active in ASHRAE, an industry association, for years and has served the Houston chapter in several different roles including President-Elect, VIce President and Treasurer.

 Today, Greg and his wife Catherine enjoy their down time on the golf course and traveling.
 They have two children, a daughter in the forensic science field and son in the computer science industry.
 An “international son” from Vietnam, in the U.S. for his education, is also considered a member of the family.